maxio-com/ab-golang-sdk/doc/controllers/payment-profiles.md

 # Read One Time Token

-One Time Tokens aka Chargify Tokens house the credit card or ACH (Authorize.Net or Stripe only) data for a customer.
+One Time Tokens aka Advanced Billing Tokens house the credit card or ACH (Authorize.Net or Stripe only) data for a customer.

 You can use One Time Tokens while creating a subscription or payment profile instead of passing all bank account or credit card data directly to a given API endpoint.

-To obtain a One Time Token you have to use [chargify.js](https://developers.chargify.com/docs/developer-docs/ZG9jOjE0NjAzNDI0-overview).
+To obtain a One Time Token you have to use [Chargify.js](https://developers.chargify.com/docs/developer-docs/ZG9jOjE0NjAzNDI0-overview).

 ```go
 ReadOneTimeToken(